openrewrite/break-your-testing-habits/site/docs/junit-jupiter/parameterized-tests.md

 ### Understanding the use case

-Imagine you're testing various aspects of a `Customer` object—checking if it's not null, has a valid title, has an author, etc. Each test method currently creates the same `Customer` instance.
-To test with different customers, you face two unappealing options:
+Imagine you're testing various aspects of a `ShoppingCart` object—checking if it calculates totals correctly, applies discounts properly, handles taxes, etc. Each test method currently creates the same cart configuration.
+To test with different cart scenarios, you face two unappealing options:
-1. Duplicate the entire test class for each customer you want to test
+1. Duplicate the entire test class for each cart scenario you want to test
 2. Convert every test method to use `@ParameterizedTest`, adding complexity to each method

 `@ParameterizedClass` solves this by parameterizing the entire class: you write your test suite once, and it automatically runs against multiple object instances.
 Think of it as "`@ParameterizedTest` for an entire class."